commercetools/connect-product-export-template/incremental-updater/README.md

 For details how to set environment variables for search connector in non-local environment, please refer to [Deployment Configuration](../README.md#Deployment Configuration).
 ## Get started
+#### Change the key of Commercetools Subscription
+Please specify your desired key for creation of Commercetools Subscription [here](https://github.com/commercetools/connect-search-ingestion-template/blob/c4f1a3e04988a4a44842d3e1607638c96983ef29/incremental-updater/src/connectors/actions.js#L1).
 #### Install your search-specific SDK
 Assuming you have already published your developed SDK as a package to the npm registry, please run following npm command under incremental-updater folder to install the package.
 ```
 $ npm install <your-search-index-sdk>
 ```
 #### Install dependencies
 ```
 $ npm install